 The SIX-G can be used for Dolby Vision, if the required VSIF data is applied as required.
-Additionally, presently Low Latency Dolby Vision mode is not supported by the SEVEN, and neither are Absolute/Relative/Perceptual modes, although both should be added to the SEVEN in the near future.
+Additionally, presently Low Latency Dolby Vision mode is not supported by the SIX-G, and neither are Absolute/Relative/Perceptual modes, although both should be added to the SIX-G in the near future.

 To use the SIX-G as a Patch Generator with ColourSpace navigate to the desired profiling mode - Manual Measure or Display Characterisation.